Easiest Shift of JEE Main 2026 Session 1 Exam: All Shifts Analysis & Paper Difficulty Levels

 Easiest Shift of JEE Main 2026 January Session Exam

-The National Testing Agency (NTA) is conducting the JEE Main 2026 session 1 exam on January 21, 22, 23, 24, 28 and 29, 2026.
+The National Testing Agency (NTA) conducted the JEE Main 2026 session 1 exam on January 21, 22, 23, 24, 28 and 29, 2026.
 The exam is held in two shifts each day, resulting in a total of 10 shifts during the January session.
 Candidates can check the following space to understand the subject-wise and overall difficulty level of each shift in the exam.
 The table below is updated as per the students’ reactions and the JEE Mains 2026 paper analysis by subject experts.

 Exam Day Shift 1 Shift 2